openstack/nova/doc/source/admin/pci-passthrough.rst

 Special Tags
 ^^^^^^^^^^^^

-When specified in :oslo.config:option:`pci.passthrough_whitelist` some tags have special meaning:
+When specified in :oslo.config:option:`pci.device_spec` some tags have special meaning:

 ``physical_network``